digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 Identity Providing Service
 **************************

-Every synchronizer requires a shared and synchronized knowledge of identities and their associated keys among all participants and synchronizer entities as the synchronization protocol is built with the principle that provided the same data, all validators must come verifiably to the same result.
+Every sync domain requires a shared and synchronized knowledge of identities and their associated keys among all participants and sync domain entities as the synchronization protocol is built with the principle that provided the same data, all validators must come verifiably to the same result.

-The service that establishes this shared understanding in a synchronizer is the *Identity Providing Service* (**IPS**).
+The service that establishes this shared understanding in a sync domain is the *Identity Providing Service* (**IPS**).
 From a synchronization protocol perspective, the IPS is an abstract component and the synchronization protocol only ever interacts with the read API of the IPS.
 There is no assumption on how